stephaneVercouillieBMID/slate/source/sharedata.html.md

 ###  Capturing claims from the 'scope' parameter

-On top of the <i>"openid"</i> and <i>"service:service_code"</i> parameters specified in the Authentication Request, you can also ask for additional scopes, separated by spaces, to request more information about the User.
-The following additional scopes apply:
+On top of the <i>"openid"</i> and <i>"service:share_data_service_code"</i> values specified in the Authentication Request, you SHALL also ask for additional scopes, separated by spaces, to request more information about the User.
+The following additional scopes SHALL apply:

 Parameter | Description
 :-- | :--